 “Give Me Freedom Puppet Show”, Price of Freedom Gallery, Smithsonian National Museum of American History.

 Although Fred’s prior Armed Forces commitment made him put his all into the entire gallery, this three scene, rotating stage, animated puppets and props exhibit was by far the most challenging.
 It demanded extended hours of effort, custom electronics and innovative NetLinx programming routines to accomplish.
 It also required a custom multi-joystick control console to record the two puppeteers’ performance that enabled Fred to manually adjust the data to ensure puppet motion would never overextend the mechanical limits during automated playback.
 The “Rosie the Riveter” interactive in this gallery was also great fun.
-Click on this image for some other pictures of the puppets and the engineering behind the show.

 The Civil War Museum at Historic Tredegar, Richmond, Virginia.